h0gm4n/tiralabra2023/docs/user_manual.md

 For example, if the player sets the maximum waiting time to 30 seconds, the AI stops going \
 deeper if the calculations take more than 30 seconds.

-Choose the maximum waiting time (in seconds) between 5-60 seconds.
+Choose the maximum calculation time between 5-60 seconds.

 Run:
 > python connect4.py [maximum depth] [maximum calculation time]